 For this to work, you need to have fuel wood in a variety of thicknesses.

-- Take your thickest pieces of wood and lay them on the ground, parallel to each other.
+- Take your thickest pieces of firewood and lay them on the ground, parallel to each other.

 There should be enough to roughly form a square.

-- Lay your second thickest wood pieces on top of those, perpendicular to the bottom layer.
+- Lay your second thickest firewood pieces on top of those, perpendicular to the bottom layer.

 This second square should be slightly smaller.